microsoft/Mastering-the-Marketplace/docs/partner-center/index.md

 ---

-<div class = "description"> These modules help you understand and use the Partner Center portal to publish your commercial marketplace offer. </div>
+These modules help you understand and use the Partner Center portal to publish your commercial marketplace offer.

 ---